-The NFP report is an important barometer for the US economy at the best of times – and right now, it’s offering a powerful insight into the impact that the coronavirus pandemic is having on America’s workforce.
+This report is an important barometer for the US economy.
+Right now, it’s providing a powerful insight into the impact that the coronavirus pandemic and mass-vaccination programme are having on America’s workforce.

 What does NFP stand for?
 That’ll be nonfarm payroll.
-This report is published monthly by the US Bureau for Labour Statistics, and it offers an in-depth look at how employment figures are looking nationwide.
+This report is published monthly by the US Bureau for Labor Statistics.
+It offers an in-depth look at how employment figures are looking nationwide.

-Here, we’re going to go through the latest nonfarm payroll news, explain how a nonfarm payroll trading strategy can help you navigate the markets during these uncertain times, and look at the types of statistics you’ll be able to find in an NFP report.
+Here, we’ll go through the latest NFP news, explain how a trading strategy influenced by this report can help you navigate the markets during these uncertain times, and look at the types of statistics you’ll be able to find in the report.

 What is the nonfarm payroll report?

-The nonfarm payroll report aims to offer a snapshot of the American workforce.
-It runs to dozens of pages and contains a wealth of data that breaks employment rates down by sector, gender, race, age, location, length of service, earnings and hours worked per week.
-The NFP report allows economists and traders to spot underlying trends in the market – key themes such as the industries that are contracting and expanding, and how things have developed since last month or last year.
+The NFP report aims to offer a snapshot of the US workforce.
+It runs to dozens of pages and contains a wealth of data that breaks employment rates down by sector, gender, race, age, location, length of service, earnings and hours worked a week.
+The NFP report allows economists and traders to spot underlying trends in the market – key themes such as which industries are contracting and expanding, and how things have developed since last month or last year.

-As the name suggests, nonfarm payroll data doesn’t cover everything.
-Agricultural workers are not accounted for in these monthly reports, nor are people who work for not-for-profit organisations such as charities.
+As the name suggests, NFP data doesn’t cover everything.
+Agricultural workers are not accounted for in these monthly reports, nor are people who work for not-for-profit organisations, such as charities.
 Although the vast majority of government employees do fall under the nonfarm payroll figures, those working for the Army, the National Security Agency and the Central Intelligence Agency do not appear.
-In some ways, you could argue that this adds up – some of this data could be sensitive.
+In some ways, you could argue that this adds up – this data could be sensitive.

-Nonetheless, it’s still a pretty comprehensive report.
-Estimates suggest that it covers about 80 per cent of the US population.
+Nonetheless, it’s a pretty comprehensive report.
+Estimates suggest that it covers about 80% of the US population.

-So… when is the nonfarm payroll report released?
-Well, the US Bureau of Labour Statistics has created a fixed timetable with a view to delivering some certainty for investors.
-The data usually drops on the first Friday of every month.
+So, when is the report released?
+Well, the US Bureau of Labor Statistics has created a fixed timetable with a view to delivering some certainty for investors.
+The data is usually published on the first Friday of every month.

-To ensure that it doesn’t spook the New York Stock Exchange or the 0'>Nasdaq while trading hours are underway, nonfarm payroll statistics are issued at 8.30am local time, roughly half an hour before the opening bell.
-This is in keeping with the reporting practices of listed firms, who will normally issue their earnings reports once markets close for the day.
+To ensure that it doesn’t spook the New York Stock Exchange or the Nasdaq while trading hours are underway, nonfarm payroll statistics are issued at 8.30am EST, roughly half an hour before the opening bell.
+This is in keeping with the reporting practices of listed companies, who will normally issue their earnings reports once markets close for the day.

-The benefit of this approach to nonfarm payroll reporting is that we know exactly when reports are published.
+The benefit of this approach is that we know exactly when reports are published.
 Every release covers the preceding month.
 As such, we’ll get May’s figures on June 5, June’s figures on July 2, July’s figures on August 7, and so on.

 Nonfarm payroll dates

-While we’re here, let’s take a sneak peek of the headline figure from the nonfarm payroll report over recent months.
+While we’re here, let’s take a peek of the headline figure from the NFP report over recent months.

 Nonfarm payroll impact on forex, stocks and commodities

-The impact of nonfarm payroll reports can be compared to the butterfly effect – the analogy where a butterfly flapping its wings can cause a typhoon.
-Essentially, the point that’s being made is that these figures can have large and surprising consequences.
+The impact of NFP reports can be compared to the butterfly effect – the analogy where a butterfly flapping its wings in one place can cause a typhoon on the other side of the globe.
+The point is that these figures can have large and surprising consequences.